 The special master's decision may be appealed and petitioners who reject the decision of the court (or withdraw their petitions within certain timelines) may file a claim in civil court against the vaccine manufacturer and/or the health care provider who administered the vaccine.

-The vaccine injury table is a document that outlines which vaccines are covered by the program and which vaccine injuries are entitled to compensation.
+The Vaccine Injury Table is a document that outlines which vaccines are covered by the program and which vaccine injuries may be entitled to compensation.
 It lists a number of vaccinations, resulting conditions and time period of onset of symptoms.
 If your injury fits on the table, you may be presumed to be entitled to compensation.

-Even if your injury does not fit on the table, our attorneys may be able to prove that you are eligible for compensation.
+Even if your injury does not fit on the table, our attorneys may be able to prove that your vaccine injury case is eligible for compensation.
 In that circumstance, your attorney will have to demonstrate that your condition is causally related to your receipt of the vaccine.
 In other words, there has to be a sufficient link between your vaccine and the injuries that followed.
 Our vaccine injury lawyers have over 30 years of combined experience litigating in vaccine injury court.
 This experience allows them to expertly evaluate your claim and determine what will be necessary to prove your case, whether it is a “Table Injury” or not.